diplodocuslongus/drone_swarm_simple_sim/README.md

 ![](./images/collision_penalty.png)

-## considerations for messaging
+### Messaging

-The original boid simulation considered that all each boid has access to all the other boids' position and velocities.
+The original boid simulation considered that all each boid has access to all the other boids' position and velocities, instantaneously.

-This isn't what happens in a real formation, be it of drones or of animal (in which later case the position of neighbors isn't known at all, birds in a flock don't know the position of their neighbors).
+This isn't what happens in a real formation, be it of drones or of animal (in which later case the position of neighbors isn't known at all, birds in a flock don't know the position (x,y,z) of their neighbors but they can evalute how close or far they are).

 So I decided to add a messaging logic into the simulation.
 This is far from being a simple affair...
 Problems to solve:
 - what date structure to use for the messages, how are messages exchanged between neighbours?
 - how to realistically model message?
 I chose to "consume" message that is once a boid reads messages, they are gone (no resend)
 - how to deal with the boid evolution when no message is received (i.e. between the interval time between messages, which essentially corresponds to latency)?

-For the second issue :

 #### Interpolate messages